nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template.rst

 Overlays overview

-- :file:`lora.conf` - This configuration enables LoRa transport in the Sidewalk application.
+- :file:`ble.conf` - This configuration enables Bluetooth LE transport in the Sidewalk application.
-  To enable this overlay you have to connect the Semtech sx1262 shield.
-This overlay changes the button assignment, check :ref:`samples_ui`.
+  This overlay changes the button assignment.
+  For details, see the :ref:`samples_ui` section.

 - :file:`fsk.conf` - This configuration enables FSK transport in the Sidewalk application.
   To enable this overlay you have to connect the Semtech sx1262 shield.
-This overlay changes the button assignment, check :ref:`samples_ui`.
+  This overlay changes the button assignment.
+  For details, see the :ref:`samples_ui` section.

 * :file:`cli` - This configuration adds an nRF Connect Shell over with Sidewalk Command Line Interface.
   For more details, see the :ref:`sidewalk_testing_with_cli` documentation.